PietJankbal/Chocolatey-for-wine/README.md

   '$HOME/.cache/choc_install_files' and they don't need to be downloaded again if you create a new prefix)

 Optional:
-- Install (rudimentary) powershell 5.1 via winetricks (see below) to get better compability: some chocolatey install scripts might fail as they are written for Windows Powershell (not for Powershell Core).
-Just installing powershell 5.1 helps in this case (you can still run the command from Powershell Core btw).
+- Install (rudimentary) powershell 5.1 via winetricks (see below) to get better compability: occasionally a chocolatey install scripts might fail as it is written for Windows Powershell (not for Powershell Core).
+Installing powershell 5.1 probably helps workaround this (you then just run 'ps51 choco.exe install some_app' instead of 'choco install some_app')).

 ![Screenshot from 2022-08-26 12-31-18](https://user-images.githubusercontent.com/26839562/186885380-d5a617c4-9cf4-4831-a475-2bd85a3b5784.png)